Ritabrata-Chakraborty/Portfolio/content/publication/uav-orchard-2025/index.md

 publication: Manuscript in preparation
 publication_short: In Preparation

-abstract: "This manuscript presents a comprehensive approach for UAV-based orchard monitoring using computer vision and advanced path planning algorithms for precision agriculture applications."
+abstract: "This paper presents a monocular vision-based approach for treeline following, designed to maintain stability under mild wind disturbances.
+In structured orchards, where trees are arranged in parallel rows, precise automated navigation is essential.
+Unlike traditional grid-based or path-trail methods, this work utilises instance segmentation to identify and track individual treelines, ensuring accurate differentiation.
+A curve-fitting algorithm generates a navigation line, with its offset and slope relative to the image centre guiding yaw and roll corrections, while pitch remains constant.
+The proposed method improves UAV stability and precision in orchard environments, advancing agricultural automation."

 # Summary.
 An optional shortened abstract.
-summary: "UAV path planning system for automated orchard monitoring and tree canopy tracking using computer vision."
+summary: "Monocular vision-based UAV treeline following system using instance segmentation and curve-fitting algorithms for precise orchard navigation under wind disturbances."

 tags:
 - UAV Navigation
+- Monocular Vision
+- Treeline Following
+- Instance Segmentation
+- Curve Fitting
+- Wind Disturbance
-- Orchard Monitoring
+- Orchard Automation
-- Path Planning
+- Agricultural UAV
 - Computer Vision
 - Precision Agriculture